-Business Inventories in Australia averaged 0.46 percent from 1985 until 2020, reaching an all time high of 2.80 percent in the first quarter of 1999 and a record low of -2.90 percent in the second quarter of 2020.
+Business Inventories in Australia averaged 0.47 percent from 1985 until 2021, reaching an all time high of 2.90 percent in the first quarter of 1999 and a record low of -2.80 percent in the third quarter of 1986.
 This page provides - Australia Business Inventories- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Australia Business Inventories - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Australia Business Inventories - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

 Business Inventories in Australia is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Inventories in Australia to stand at 0.50 in 12 months time.
 In the long-term, the Australia Business Inventories is projected to trend around 0.50 percent in 2022 and 0.40 percent in 2023, according to our econometric models.